Skip to main content

 Perhaps the biggest competition to the Cybertruck comes in the form of the Ford F-150 Lightning, which is basically just an electric version of the classic F-150.
 While the Cybertruck is aimed at those who want something completely different than anything before it, the F-150 Lightning is built for those who want something tried and true, but electric.

-The other big competition to the Cybertruck comes from Rivian, in the Rivian R1T.
-The R1T has a longer range than the Cybertruck, starting at 270 and ranging up to 410 miles, but it also has a higher starting price of $73,000.
+The other big competition to the Cybertruck comes from Rivian, in the Rivian R1T, which is now one of two second-generation Rivian vehicles — the other being the second-generation Rivian R1S.
+The R1T has a longer range than the Cybertruck, starting at 270 miles and ranging up to 410 miles, plus it has a lower starting price, at least until the single-motor Cybertruck makes it to production.
+The Rivian R1T starts at $71,700.

 Price